-For the first, think about the recruitment process.
-If you've recruited in your past, you know that there is almost always a difference in rate between a candidate's initial ask and what the candidate will accept for a role with the presence of competitive pressure and negotiation.
+For the first question, think about the recruitment process.
+If you've recruited in the past, you know that there is almost always a difference in rate between a candidate's initial ask and what the candidate will accept for a role with the presence of competitive pressure and negotiation.

-Directly sourced contractors are paid on average a premium of 14% - 18% over their competitively sourced counterparts.
 What it means is that you are paying too much if you are not negotiating pay rates with your directly sourced candidates.

-Now think about the third question.
+Think about the third question.

-Generally in the negotiation process, a buyer has leverage in a negotiation if he or she is armed with product/service knowledge (including price options) and has several suitable options they can choose from.
+Generally, a buyer has leverage in a negotiation if they are armed with knowledge about the products and services. and has several suitable options from which they can choose.

-When you then think about direct sourcing, the reality is that an individual hiring manager is usually only looking at a single candidate through the process and in most cases, the only pricing information that they have is their knowledge of what they might have paid for similar skills in the past (usually the bill rate) and what the contractor is asking to be paid.
+An individual hiring manager is usually only looking at a single candidate through the process.
+In most cases, the only pricing information they have is their knowledge of what they might have paid for similar skills in the past (usually the bill rate) and what the contractor is asking to be paid.

-We would offer that contractors know a lot more about an organization's appetite for rates than you'd think.
+We would offer that contractors know a lot more about an organization's appetite for rates than you would think.

-Contractors often talk to each other about rates and they tend to know what an organization is prepared to pay for skills, specifically from a bill rate perspective.
+Contractors often talk to each other about rates and they tend to know what an organization is prepared to pay for skills.